-The Biggest FLAW in most planning or goal setting occurs when you are not CLEAR about HERE.
-You are not clear about your current reality, your resources, problems, strengths, or opportunities.
+The Biggest FLAW in most planning or goal setting happens when you are not CLEAR about HERE.
+You need clarification about your current reality, resources, problems, strengths, or opportunities.

-You obviously understand your basic situation, but you do not take the time to get very clear.
+You may understand your basic situation, but have you taken the time to get extremely clear about it?
 Too often, you have assumptions about where you are rather than clear facts.
 It is like the difference between an editorial filled with opinions and some objective research based on factual evidence.

 Three Views About HERE or Current Reality

-You can look at your current reality in three different ways and only one of the ways is good.
+You can look at your current reality in three ways, and only one is good.